 Copy: The Copy command will copy the curently selected element (text, image, etc) into the office clipboard.
 It can then be inserted (pasted) into a document using the Paste command (see below), which will appear in the edit menu once you have copied something to the office clipboard.

 Office Clipboard: This command will display the current contents of the office clipboard, allowing you to click on the stored elements to insert (paste) them directly into the current document.
 Elements (text, images, etc) can be added to the clipboard using the Copy command (see above), this clipboard will also show any elements stored in the Windows Clipboard.

-: This command allows you to link (create a hyperlink) to a certain place in another Microsoft Word document, Excel worksheet, PowerPoint slide, or Access database.
-To achieve this, first copy the element that you want to link to into the clipboard, and then select the Paste as Hyperlink
+Paste as Hyperlink: This command allows you to link (create a hyperlink) to a certain place in another Microsoft Word document, Excel worksheet, PowerPoint slide, or Access database.
+To achieve this, first copy the element that you want to link to into the clipboard, and then select the Paste as Hyperlink command.

 The View Menu